+He suspected it was less the music itself that drew her in, but rather that blaring it at all hours of the day got on his nerves.
 Still, he tried to bear it.
 Even if he had knocked on their bedroom door, Twitch would not have heard him, and as it stood, someone far closer to her was going to end up as through with it as he was.
 Sure enough, the noise stopped, and as he heard Sabbath shouting at her sister, he breathed a sigh of relief, and went back to his reading.

 Or he would have, had there not been a knock at the door.
 He tossed the book aside and went to answer, pausing briefly to peer through the peephole.
 It was Roderigo, standing inches from the door in an old seersucker shirt and a pair of ratty blue jeans–not his typical attire.
 He forced a smile and opened the door.
 “Hey Rod,” he said, “What’s up?”

 “Just wanted to see how you were doing,” Roderigo said.
-The normally flat monotone of his voice somehow seemed a bit more three dimensional.

 “Come in,” Ash said.
 As Roderigo stepped inside, wiping his feet on the doormat, Ash’s smile gave way to a frown.
 “You look pale,” he said, offering Roderigo a seat.
 “Are you sick?”

 “I might be a little anemic,” Roderigo said.
 “Medication issues.
 It’ll blow over.”
 He sat down on the couch.
 “Seems quiet,” he said as he leaned back in his seat.

 Ash smiled.
 “Well, you just missed the concert,” he said.
 “Twitch was reminding us why her favorite metalcore band doesn’t get much play on radio.”